solana-foundation/solana-improvement-documents/proposals/0179-stricter-verification.md

 `call imm` (opcode `0x85`) must only be allowed to jump to a program counter previously registered as the start of a function.
 Otherwise `VerifierError::InvalidFunction` must be thrown.
-Functions are registered by presence in the symbol table.
-The entrypoint to the program must also define a valid function.
+Functions are registered by presence in the symbol table, according to the previous sention's explanation.

-### Runtime check for callx
+#### Runtime check for callx

 The jump destination of `callx` (opcode `0x8D`) must be checked during execution time to match the initial address of a registered function.
 If this